 Secret website hints at new parks

 A total of six parks is more than we expected, but we did know there would be more.
-The existence of at least one other park, Samurai World, came up in Season 1, and in the movie Westworld, there were two others, Roman World and Medieval World.
-In fact, when asked about them, the series’ creators hinted that we could see them in Season 2 (we discuss that further below).
-With the website revealing six parks, it looks like the scale of the series could be even bigger than we imagined, which is exciting.
-New worlds would open up all kinds of possibilities, giving the show room to grow, not to mention run for numerous seasons.
+The existence of at least one other park, now confirmed to be Shogun World, came up in Season 1 as well as in the movie Westworld, where it was known as Samurai World.
+The film also had two others, Roman World and Medieval World, which the series’ creators hinted we could see in Season 2 (we discuss that further below) when asked.
+With the website revealing six parks, it looks like the scale of the series could be even bigger than we imagined.
+It’s an exciting thought considering new worlds would open up all kinds of possibilities, giving the show room to grow, not to mention run for numerous seasons.

 So far, information about these other parks is sparse.
-The Delos Destinations website has plenty of information about Westworld, but Park 2 (presumably Samurai World) features a blurry image and Parks 3-6 say that reservations are “closed to the public.”
+The Delos Destinations website has plenty of information about Westworld, but at the time, Park 2 (now confirmed to be Shogun World) featured only a blurry image and Parks 3-6 said that reservations are “closed to the public.”
 Still, its worth poking around the site.
 Who knows what other clues are hiding?

 A super trailer and premiere date